teahaz/teahaz-server/notes.md

 	- clean up input.py

+	- possibly look into threading the input and not the listenero

 ### things the other person should implement:
 	- maybe we could have a way to message different people specifically and have separate connection